oVirt/ovirt-site/source/develop/release-management/features/gluster/gluster-dr.html.md

 Such a script is already available at [ovirt-georep-backup](https://github.com/sabose/ovirt-georep-backup)

+### Recovery on disaster

+In the event of a disaster, the storage domain can be attached to a running instance of oVirt.

+1. A new instance of oVirt is setup with a master storage domain.(see [Quick_Start_Guide#Install_oVirt](/Quick_Start_Guide#Install_oVirt)).
+A master storage domain needs to be active in oVirt to initialize the Data Center and perform further operations
+2. Use the [Import Storage Domain](/Features/ImportStorageDomain) feature to import the gluster volume from secondary site (the one setup as slave gluster volume in previous setup)
+    - In case the storage domain contains the VMs and all its disks, the VMs can be imported to the new oVirt instance
+    - In case the storage domain contains only floating disks (i.e not attached to any VMs or where the storage domain does not contain the VM's OS disks), the disks can be registered via GUI (see [Bug 1138139](https://bugzilla.redhat.com/show_bug.cgi?id=1138139))
+        * There's currently an issue where disks with snapshots cannot be registered.
+The overlay image file needs to be manually deleted from the storage domain before this is possible.

-To integrate this better into oVirt and provide users a seamless way of managing and monitoring the DR solution, we need enhancements to this approach.
+To integrate this solution better into oVirt and provide users a seamless way of managing and monitoring the DR solution, we need enhancements to this approach.
 Sections below will outline the design to do so.

 ## Enhancements

 ### UX

 * Allow enabling sync for disaster recovery on storage domain.
 This will currently be available for gluster storage domains alone, but can be extended to cover other storage domain types later
+    - Change the path option to enable choosing gluster volume that's managed by oVirt
+    - DR sync can be enabled only if the gluster volume is managed via oVirt.
+A warning will be displayed to user if the gluster volume is not managed by this instance of oVirt

 ![StorageDomain-DR](storagedomain-dr.png)